Drone technology provides a new perspective

 Drones provide visual access to areas where humans cannot safely enter.
 Unmanned Aerial Vehicles (UAVs), commonly referred to as drones, have become commonplace over the last decade.

-They are flown as toys by children in our neighborhoods, employed by networks broadcasting professional sporting events and even used to deliver packages to our homes and businesses.
+They are flown as toys by children in our neighbourhoods, employed by networks broadcasting professional sporting events and even used to deliver packages to our homes and businesses.
 Drones survey agricultural fields, aid in search and rescue, provide 3D renderings of structures and collect data on the health of ecosystems or species.
 As the technology continues to advance rapidly and becomes more affordable, it appears to have limitless applications.

-Visual acess to unsafe areas
+Visual access to unsafe areas

 In recent years, Heidelberg Materials' operations have employed drone technology to survey inventory stockpiles, provide aerial imagery and collect topographical data for use in mine planning.
 Use of the technology has helped reduce reliance on expensive third-party services while enhancing inventory control and improving short-term mine planning.

 The management team in North America’s Midwest Region believed drone’s offered additional value beyond the applications mentioned above.
 A drone, equipped with an Ultra-HD camera, could also provide new visual perspectives on various aspects of our aggregate operations.
-Most commercial drones are small, nimble and easily maneuvered when piloted by trained individuals.
+Most commercial drones are small, nimble and easily manoeuvred when piloted by trained individuals.
 They are ideally suited to provide visual access to areas where humans otherwise cannot safely enter.

 A picture is worth a thousand words